-The Holiday Inn is prepared to be inundated with photographers, and is happy to have people take pictures pretty much anywhere, with the exception of the courtyard pool.
-We are working on a solution for a shooting period during the day of an hour or two, but as of right now, there is no photography allowed in the pool.
-Shooting in the tree-filled courtyard aside from the pool is fine.
+The Holiday Inn is prepared to be inundated with photographers, and is happy to have people take pictures pretty much anywhere, including in the tree-filled courtyard aside from the pool is fine.
 There will be other guests in the hotel, so please be considerate of their needs and possible desire for privacy when taking photos.

 Shooting in the studio room